Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

-We also report results for \textit{Temp-BT}, a supervised baseline that applies temperature scaling to each LLM judge's pairwise probabilities before fitting a soft BT model.
-Specifically, a separate temperature is estimated for each judge on each evaluation aspect by minimising expected calibration error (ECE) with respect to human judgments, after which the calibrated probabilities are aggregated using BT.
-Due to the lack of a held-out development set, these temperatures are fit directly on the evaluation data, and \textit{Temp-BT} is therefore included only as a reference point. shown in Figures~\ref{fig:summeval_overall_src_bar} and~\ref{fig:topical_overall_src_bar}, \textit{Temp-BT} improves over uncalibrated soft BT on SummEval, but offers no consistent gains on Topical-Chat.
-In contrast, \textit{BT-$\sigma$} consistently exceeds \textit{Temp-BT} across both datasets without access to human labels.
-This highlights a key distinction between supervised probability calibration and reliability-aware aggregation: while temperature scaling adjusts probability magnitudes to better match annotations, \textit{BT-$\sigma$} improves aggregation by explicitly modelling judge reliability in an unsupervised manner.
+We also report results for Temp-BT, which uses human annotations to estimate the optimal temperature (see Section~\ref{sec:setup} for details).
+As shown in Figures~\ref{fig:summeval_overall_src_bar} and~\ref{fig:topical_overall_src_bar}, Temp-BT improves over uncalibrated soft BT on SummEval, but does not offer consistent gains on Topical-Chat.
+In contrast, BT-$\sigma$ consistently exceeds Temp-BT across both datasets without access to human labels.
+This highlights a key distinction between supervised probability calibration and reliability-aware aggregation: while temperature scaling adjusts probability magnitudes to better match annotations, BT-$\sigma$ improves aggregation by explicitly modelling judge reliability in an unsupervised manner.

+Crowd-BT is evaluated on SummEval.
+As shown in Figure~\ref{fig:summeval_overall_src_bar}, Crowd-BT achieves an overall SRC of 48.35, out-performing hard BT (47.34) but under-performing soft BT (49.40) and BT-$\sigma$ (50.50), suggesting that the mixture-based reliability mechanism of Crowd-BT provides limited gains over standard and our proposed BT aggregation in the LLM soft probability setting.
+Crowd-BT results are therefore not reported on Topical-Chat.

+Results on an additional benchmark, NovelEval, show consistent improvements of BT-$\sigma$ over other approaches, further supporting the generalisation of the proposed approach (Appendix~\ref{app:noveleval}).